jnozzi/cocoadev.com/SiteContent/General/IgnoreForceQuit.markdown

 ----

-'''Do you grab fullscreen etc?
+**Do you grab fullscreen etc?
 I think that would at least keep the force quit dialog from coming to the fore...
-If that isn't satisfying enough, probably there's a POSIX way to handle (i.e. ignore) the SIGINT or whatever it is you receive when the user force quits you.'''
+If that isn't satisfying enough, probably there's a POSIX way to handle (i.e. ignore) the SIGINT or whatever it is you receive when the user force quits you.**

 ----

 Actually, I was able to figure it out.
-I used the [[CGCaptureAllDisplays]]() to get my app above everything else (there's a great article on Cocoa Dev Central [http://www.cocoadevcentral.com/] for this topic).
+I used the General/CGCaptureAllDisplays() to get my app above everything else (there's a great article on Cocoa Dev Central [http://www.cocoadevcentral.com/] for this topic).
 The problem isn't that Force Quit window would come up, but the application would just quit itself instead.
 It was getting a SIGINT, but I'm not familiar enough with the POSIX functions anyway.
-So, I hunted around a bit and found the [[SetSystemUIMode]]() function in the Carbon framework.
+So, I hunted around a bit and found the General/SetSystemUIMode() function in the Carbon framework.
 Here's the article on ADC about it (which is also a very good article): http://developer.apple.com/technotes/tn2002/tn2062.html

 ----